UST-QuAntiL/qhana-backend/README.md

 The API is available at the configured port in `main.bal` (currently 9090).

 ## Troubleshooting
-- running ballerina in a directory with a space in it's name currently doesn't work.
+- Running ballerina in a directory with a space in it's name currently doesn't work.
 Issue should be resolved soon.

 ## Configuration